-For the purpose of analysis, SUMP is mainly compared to SNEP (the unicast protocol presented in [12]).
+For analysing the messaging phase, SUMP is compared to SNEP (the unicast protocol presented by Perrig et al. (2001)).
 SNEP is known for its efficiency and security in wireless ad hoc sensor networks.
-The purpose of this exclusive comparison is twofold.
-First, SNEP is well documented in its weaknesses and strengths.
+The reason of this exclusive comparison is twofold.
+Firstly, SNEP is well documented in its weaknesses and strengths.
 The authors provide extensive analysis of its potential and overhead in this specific network environment.
-Second, SNEP and SUMP are designed exclusively for unicast messaging and therefore, the comparisons made are fair and accurate to the protocols' design.
+Secondly, SNEP and SUMP are designed exclusively for unicast messaging and therefore, the comparisons made are fair and accurate to the protocols' design.